CaesarQu/caesarqu.github.io/_pages/about.md

 What's New?
 ======
+- [02/2025] Attend KEEN National Conference @ Austin, TX.
+- [01/2025] **Received Funding for GenCyber 2025 Teacher Summer Camp co-organized with FIU, sponsored by NSA and NSF.**
+- [01/2025] Organized Cybersecurity Executive Seminar for government officials at the Florida Department of Law Enforcement (FDLE) Fort Myers Regional Operations Center (FMROC).
+See [Linkedin Post](https://www.linkedin.com/posts/chengyiqu_cybersecurity-governmenttraining-fgcu-activity-7287928222518829056-UG1K?utm_source=share&utm_medium=member_desktop&rcm=ACoAABKwSTUBdzs9jjDwcaTY6SmRAugzXTCkN1s) for details.
+- [12/2024] Attend FGCU Annual Symposium of Undergraduate Research and Internship.
+Good to see both of the teams' posters.
+See [Linkedin Post](https://www.linkedin.com/posts/chengyiqu_research-mentorship-federatedlearning-activity-7270940465225506816-7YT9?utm_source=share&utm_medium=member_desktop&rcm=ACoAABKwSTUBdzs9jjDwcaTY6SmRAugzXTCkN1s) for details.
+- [12/2024] Our paper: 'Design of a Hierarchical Federated Generative Learning Based Smart Home System', was accepted by HCII 2025.
+Congratulations, Paulo, Kevin, and Sean!
+Great work!
+- [11/2024] Our paper: 'Enhancing Human Detection in Post-Disaster Scenarios through Generative Adversarial Networks', was accepted by HCII 2025.
 - [11/2024] Our paper: 'Q-Learning-Based Dynamic Drone Trajectory Planning in Uncertain Environments' has been accepted by IEEE ICNC 2025 'main' technical program (AR: 28%).
 Congratulations, Mizzou team!
 See you in Hawaii!
 - [11/2024] Proposal accepted on '[Community Workshop on Practical Reproducibility in HPC](https://reproduciblehpc.org/)', co-operated by SC 2024.
 Congratulations, Kevin and Dr. Guo!
 See you at SC 2024!
 - [10/2024] Attend Florida Defense Science and Technology Symposium (FDSTS) @ UCF and present on 'Cybersecurity for Smart IoT Home System for Elderly'.
 - [10/2024] DENDRITIC [Website](https://www.fgcu.edu/eng/dendritic-institute/) going online!
 Stay tuned for our next steps on the Education Committee!
 - [10/2024] Attend FCIE annual conference @ FGCU and present [COIL courses and AI in COIL](https://heyzine.com/flip-book/f26456f078.html#page/5).
 - [10/2024] Our paper: Federated Learning-enabled Network Incident Anomaly Detection Optimization for Drone Swarms, was accepted by ACM/ ICDCN 2025.
-Congratulations, Kevin!
+This work is based on Kevin's summer work at the Mizzou REU program.
+Congrats, Kevin, Dr. Reshimi, and Mizzou Team!
 - [09/2024] Media Interview on [Cryptocurrency @ Fox 4](https://www.fox4now.com/news/local-news/florida-woman-sues-google-after-5-million-in-crypto-stolen).
-- [09/2024] Received WCE Head-start Research Funding on 'Establishing a Secure Smart Home Environment for Elderly and Senior Communities'.
+- [09/2024] **Received WCE Head-start Research Funding on 'Establishing a Secure Smart Home Environment for Elderly and Senior Communities'.**
 - [08/2024] Our paper: [Learning-based Multi-Drone Network Edge Orchestration for Video Analytics](https://ieeexplore.ieee.org/document/10631280), was accepted by IEEE TNSM.
 - [08/2024] Media Interview on [SSN Hacking @ WINK News](https://winknews.com/2024/08/15/hacker-steals-social-security-numbers-fgcu-data-science-professor-weighs-in/).
 - [07/2024] Media Interview on [Microsoft Cybersecurity App Outages @ WINK News](https://winknews.com/2024/07/19/outages-hit-microsoft-apps-linked-to-cybersecurity-software-update/).
 - [07/2024] Media Interview on [Scammers and Frauds @ The National Desk](https://thenationaldesk.com/news/americas-news-now/more-scammers-are-getting-away-with-fraud-will-only-get-worse-as-technology-advances-cybersecurity-crime-older-americans-tips-tricks-expert-weighs-in#).
-- [07/2024] Our funding on Cybersecurity for Leadership sponsored by CyberFlorida has been extended for one more year!
-Congratulations on all your hard work!
+- [07/2024] _Our funding on Cybersecurity for Leadership sponsored by CyberFlorida has been extended for one more year!
+Congratulations on all your hard work!_
+- [07/2024] **Received Funding as a member of the 2023-24 FGCU Service Learning Cohert**
 - [07/2024] Our paper: [Enhancing Autonomous Intrusion Detection System with Generative Adversarial Networks](https://ieeexplore.ieee.org/abstract/document/10678662), was accepted by IEEE eScience 2024.
 Congratulations, Kevin!
 - [07/2024] Our paper: [Emotion Recognition in Dance: A Novel Approach Using Laban Movement Analysis and Artificial Intelligence](https://link.springer.com/chapter/10.1007/978-3-031-61063-9_13), was accepted by HCII 2024.
 - [07/2024] Our paper: [Autonomous Video Transmission and Air-to-Ground Coordination in UAV-Swarm-Aided Disaster Response Platform](https://link.springer.com/chapter/10.1007/978-3-031-61060-8_24), was accepted by HCII 2024.
 Congratulations, Paulo!
 - [05/2024] Our paper: [Enhancing drone video analytics security management using an AERPAW testbed](https://ieeexplore.ieee.org/abstract/document/10620812).
 Congratulations, Kevin and the MIZZOU team!
 - [04/2024] Attend a series of workshops on Disaster and resilience given by Nova Southeastern U., present on 'Learning-based Network-Edge Resource Orchestration of Heterogeneous Drones for Environmental Situational Awareness'.
 - [03/2024] Attend CyberFlorida Sunshine Cyber Conference @ Tampa and present on 'Cybersecurity for the Elderly Healthcare and Senior Communities'.
 Represent FGCU WCE at the Exhibition.
 See you all next year!
 - [02/2024] Attend KEEN National Conference @ Austin, TX.
+- [12/2023] **Received Funding as a member of the 2023-24 Collaborative Online International Learning (COIL) Cohort**
 - [12/2023] Our paper: [Intelligent UAS-Edge-Server Collaboration and Orchestration in Disaster Response Management](https://ieeexplore.ieee.org/abstract/document/10477828), was accepted by IEEE WETICE 2023.
 Congratulations, Chaise!
-- [10/2023] Received Funding on Cybersecurity for Leadership sponsored by CyberFlorida for one year.
+- [10/2023] **Received Funding on Cybersecurity for Leadership sponsored by CyberFlorida for one year.**
+- [10/2023] **Received WCE Head-start Research Funding on 'EagleCyberNest: A Cybersecurity Research Workspace for WCE SE and CS Students'.**

 CV
 =====